ozi121/Cyclystic-Project/README.md

 dec22 <- read_csv ("202212-divvy-tripdata.csv", show_col_types = FALSE)

-**After reading all the dataset into R, I checked the structure to make sure they are all the same.
+**After reading all the dataset into R, I checked the structure usin the function >str to make sure they are all the same.
 This is very important because R will not merge the dataset if they have different structures.**

 str(jan22)